Nilmanifold: Compact nilmanifolds

-Such a subgroup $\Gamma$ as above is called a lattice in N. It is well known that a nilpotent Lie group admits a lattice if and only if its Lie algebra admits a basis with rational structure constants: this is Malcev's criterion.
+Such a subgroup $\Gamma$ as above is called a lattice in N. It is well known that a nilpotent Lie group admits a lattice if and only if its Lie algebra admits a basis with rational structure constants: this is Mal'cev's criterion.
 Not all nilpotent Lie groups admit lattices; for more details, see also M. S. Raghunathan.

 A compact Riemannian nilmanifold is a compact Riemannian manifold which is locally isometric to a nilpotent Lie group with left-invariant metric.
 These spaces are constructed as follows.
 Let $\Gamma$ be a lattice in a simply connected nilpotent Lie group N, as above.
 Endow N with a left-invariant (Riemannian) metric.
 Then the subgroup $\Gamma$ acts by isometries on N via left-multiplication.
 Thus the quotient $\Gamma \backslash N$ is a compact space locally isometric to N. Note: this space is naturally diffeomorphic to $N / \Gamma$.